iamnotnato/alx-low_level_programming/0x02-functions_nested_loops/README.md

     * Required : A function that prints the n times table, starting with 0.
     * Expected Results : If n is greater than 15 or less than 0 the function should not print anything.

-💡*Fun Fact : 98 Battery St is located in San Francisco, CA*
+💡*Fun Fact : Quote by Ralph Waldo Emerson : “The world looks like a multiplication-table, or a mathematical equation, which, turn it how you will, balances itself.”*
   <br><br>

  * **13. Nature made the natural numbers; All else is the work of women**
    * File : [101-natural.c](./101-natural.c)
       * Required : A program that computes and prints the sum of all the multiples of 3 or 5 below 1024 (excluded), followed by a new line.

-💡*Fun Fact : 98 Battery St is located in San Francisco, CA*
+💡*Fun Fact : “Natural numbers were created by God, everything else is the work of men.”
+Kronecker in a lecture for the Berliner Naturforscher Versammlung (1886).*
   <br><br>

  * **14. In computer class, the first assignment was to write a program to print the first 100 Fibonacci numbers.
 Instead, I wrote a program that would steal passwords of students.
 My teacher gave me an A**